juliaschatz/onshape4frc.com/_pages/getting-started.md

             <ol>
                 <li>Open any Onshape document and go inside of a part studio</li>
                 <li>Click the right most button on the toolbar ('Add custom features')</li>
                 <li>Paste the link of the document you're looking to add from into the search bar and then select the individual scripts to add.
-Add the following scripts from their respective link.
+Add the following scripts from their respective link. (these are only our recommendation, we will try to keep this list updated when new ones are released)
                 <ul>
                     <a href="https://cad.onshape.com/documents/95c00401c440b44ad8799ef5/w/1f1ebce01a3b8eb6fa102975/e/f59ee8c28530122eb7fa9f5c" target="_blank">Julia's Featurescripts</a>
                     <ul>